 Changes in the water cycle

 The water cycle, encompassing all processes that move water through different parts of the Earth system, is naturally dynamic over time.
 As climate warms, the rate of each process responds by increasing or decreasing across different regions and over varying time scales.
-A potential result of these changes is an increase in the frequency and severity of events when locations have too much or too little water at one time.
+New conditions can increase the frequency and severity of events when locations have too much water (flooding), too little water (drought), or poor quality of water (contaminated).

 Streamflow patterns are also changing.
-For instance, declines in spring snowpack and earlier snowmelt are changing the timing of peak streamflow in the West.
+For instance, earlier snowmelt and declines in spring snowpack are changing the timing of peak streamflow in the West.
 Over the last century, peak flows have moved earlier in the year.
 This change has the potential to stress the water supply of communities whose storage facilities are optimized for the gradual melting observed in the past.
 As warming continues, the portion of precipitation that falls as rain rather than snow is likely to increase, leading to further changes in natural systems and socioeconomic sectors.

-Changes in precipitation patterns may challenge the reliability of water supplies for homes and businesses in some areas of the United States.
-In order to deliver water through all seasons of the year, water utility companies already employ an array of storage and delivery strategies.
-Bounded by legal constraints and challenged by issues such as aging infrastructure or population growth, some water supply systems can become inflexible, and therefore vulnerable to a changing climate.
+Changes in precipitation patterns may challenge the reliability of water supplies in some areas of the United States.
+In order to deliver water through all seasons of the year, water utility companies already use an array of storage and delivery strategies.
+Legal constraints, aging infrastructure, and population growth can challenge inflexible water supply systems, leaving them vulnerable to impacts of our changing climate.

 Water for agriculture

 The continued availability of irrigation for crops and landscaping is also vulnerable to climate change, particularly in the Southwest where irrigation accounts for the highest volume of water used.
 Projected increases in temperature and potential evapotranspiration, accompanied by decreases in soil moisture, will challenge this already-dry area with increased demand for water.
 Demand for water will also grow with population, as people migrate to Sun Belt states for better weather.